 We are increasingly better able to understand the diversity of life through an ecological and evolutionary framework.
 In addition, technological advances allow us to examine minute changes in gene expression, subcellular localization of specific molecules, and biochemical pathways underlying all kinds of biological phenomena.
 We offer over 30 courses per year that reflect this diversity of topics as well as the breadth and timeliness of faculty research interests.

-As the student progresses with her studies, class sizes become smaller with more direct contact with faculty members.
+There are many choices for a first course in Biological Sciences.
+As students progress in the major, class sizes become smaller with more direct contact with faculty members.
 Even more emphasis is focused on developing analytical and laboratory skills as well as independent, critical thought.
 In the junior or senior year, students are encouraged to combine coursework with research or independent study.
 Over half of all research students become second authors in publications.
 We strongly believe that science is taught most effectively with a “hands-on” research component.